iamkrt/Airbnb_analysis/README.md

+# PROBLEM STATEMENT

+We are looking at New York City Airbnb listings (2011-2019) to answer the question: Which Neighborhood group is the best to invest in?

+Investing requires seeing where costs (prices) are low, and revenues are growing.
+We have to look at the data from multiple dimensions to get a sense of where the growth is happening to have confidence when choosing where we will get the best bang for our buck.

+This includes looking at prices, number of reviews, revenue (which we estimate) and geographical distribution to name a few dimensions.

 # KEY TAKEAWAYS

 ● Renting out a property on Airbnb has become a popular way for people to generate extra income.